Evidence-Based Services in Pima County

 Substance Use Disorder (SUD) Treatment List

 We identified EB SUD treatment and treatment components that showed improved outcomes with adult and adolescent populations.
-We then developed a list of available EB SUD treatment organized by level of care and target population (CLICK HERE for the list).
-This list will be distributed to professionals working in child welfare, posted on the Court’s website, and updated regularly.
+We then developed a list of available EB SUD treatment organized by level of care and target population.
+This list will be distributed to professionals working in child welfare, posted on the Court's website, and updated regularly.
+(CLICK HERE for the SUD treatment list)